The Kansas Open Records Act

 Requesting a Record

+Requests for inspection and copies of records should be directed to the Custodian of Records.
 The University of Kansas asks that you submit a written request to obtain public records.
 Please include the following information in your request:

 • Name